 The Scot was also adamant that the club has improved markedly in his time in charge, and pointed to Liverpool's cup successes this season as evidence.

-"When you consider the season before when we were out of both cups by January and when I came in we were only four points away from relegation it's not been too bad," he stated.
+He added: "When you consider the season before when we were out of both cups by January and when I came in we were only four points away from relegation it's not been too bad."

 Despite finishing outside the European qualification spots in the league, the Reds' League Cup triumph has ensured that they will be playing in the Europa League next season.